 - Adding Gum Solution

-If your glaze is too thick, gum solution can be used to bring it back to life.
-Adding gum solution prevents glazes from cracking.
+If your glaze is too thick, a gum solution can be used to bring it back to life.
+Adding a gum solution prevents glazes from cracking.
 Add a 1/4 cup of purified water to each Tablespoon of gum solution.
 You can also add gum solution alone to old or smelly glazes.
 It’s best to add small amounts at a time and wait at least a day.
 Remember in pottery nothing is rushed.

 - Keep Your Glazes Fresh